It's all about the air we breathe.

-We are American Certified Mold Inspectors, an affiliate company of the well known Mark 1 Home Inspectors.
-We are one of the original home and mold inspection firms in our region, and we have emerged as one of the elite and most reputable mold inspection services.
-We have performed over 20,000 inspections for thousands of homeowners, real estate agents, real estate buyers and sellers, businesses, schools and more.
-We have served the South Bay, West Side, and Los Angeles and Orange County Regions. - EXPERIENCED SINCE 1986.
+We are American Certified Mold Inspectors, an affiliate company of Mark 1 Home Inspectors.
+We are one of the original home and mold inspection firms in our Southern California, and we have emerged as one of the elite and most reputable mold inspection services anywhere.

-1. A FREE telephone consultation and expert evaluation to determine IF you even have a legitimate mold problem or not...if so, we provide a full mold inspection and mold testing cost estimate.
+FREE phone consultations and expert evaluation to help determine IF you even have a legitimate mold problem or not.
+If yes, we will provide you with a free estimate for a full mold inspection and mold testing.

-4. We issue a Certified Mold Inspection Report with laboratory test findings, site
+We issue a Certified Mold Inspection Report with laboratory test findings, site conditions and recommendations.

 Please allow yourself a few minutes to read this valuable information before you spend your money on a mold inspection, it could save you many headaches and a lot of money.
 A lot of information is false and exaggerated regarding mold.